Weedshaker/ProxifyJS/README.md

 The short snippet above merely gives a glimpse on what Proxify can do.

 Easily, deal not only with Web APIs but any API.
-Here a few tags: Events, Html, Css, Join, LocalStorage, WebWorkers, Method Chaining, Error Handling, Types, Debugging, ∞.
+Here a few tags: Events, Html, Css, Subscribe, LocalStorage, WebWorkers, Method Chaining, Error Handling, Types, Debugging, ∞.
 All modular, lightweight and simple thanks to the power of Proxies.

 - [Documentation, Examples & More Information](https://weedshaker.github.io/Proxify/)